You're reading

 • Monitoring how your brand and key topics appear in AI generated answers

-This is copilot work.
-It accelerates preparation and maintenance.
+This is ‘copilot’ work (deliberate pun).
+But it’s important to understand that it accelerates preparation and maintenance.
 It absolutely does not replace judgement.

 Where AI must not be allowed to decide